TAbdiukov/ppsspp-cwcheat-helpy/README.md

 * **Nothing happens when I copy an address**

-  * Make sure the address is `088xxxxx` … `187xxxxx` and is 7–8 hex digits.
+  * Make sure the address is `088xxxxx` ... `187xxxxx` and is 7-8 hex digits.
   * The tool only reacts when the clipboard **changes**.
 Try copying again.
   * On Linux, ensure `wl-copy/wl-paste` (Wayland) or `xclip`/`xsel` (X11) is installed.

 * **Clipboard content gets overwritten**

-  * That’s intended: when Helpy recognizes a PSP address, it copies the new cwCheat line to your clipboard for quick paste back into your cheat file.
+  * That's intended: when Helpy recognizes a PSP address, it copies the new cwCheat line to your clipboard for quick paste back into your cheat file.

 ---